Classic Maya collapse: Systemic ecological collapse model

 Some ecological theories of Maya decline focus on the worsening agricultural and resource conditions in the late Classic period.
 It was originally thought that the majority of Maya agriculture was dependent on a simple slash-and-burn system.
 Based on this method, the hypothesis of soil exhaustion was advanced by Orator F. Cook in 1921.
 Similar soil exhaustion assumptions are associated with erosion, intensive agricultural, and savanna grass competition.

 More recent investigations have shown a complicated variety of intensive agricultural techniques utilized by the Maya, explaining the high population of the Classic Maya polities.
 Modern archaeologists now comprehend the sophisticated intensive and productive agricultural techniques of the ancient Maya, and several of the Maya agricultural methods have not yet been reproduced.
 Intensive agricultural methods were developed and utilized by all the Mesoamerican cultures to boost their food production and give them a competitive advantage over less skillful peoples.
 These intensive agricultural methods included canals, terracing, raised fields, ridged fields, chinampas, the use of human feces as fertilizer, seasonal swamps or bajos, using muck from the bajos to create fertile fields, dikes, dams, irrigation, water reservoirs, several types of water storage systems, hydraulic systems, swamp reclamation, swidden systems, and other agricultural techniques that have not yet been fully understood.
 Systemic ecological collapse is said to be evidenced by deforestation, siltation, and the decline of biological diversity.

 In addition to mountainous terrain, Mesoamericans successfully exploited the very problematic tropical rainforest for 1,500 years.
 The agricultural techniques utilized by the Maya were entirely dependent upon ample supplies of water, lending credit to the drought theory of collapse.
 The Maya thrived in territory that would be uninhabitable to most peoples.
 Their success over two millennia in this environment was "amazing."

-Other explanations
+Sociological

 Anthropologist Joseph Tainter wrote extensively about the collapse of the Southern Lowland Maya in his 1988 study The Collapse of Complex Societies.
 His theory about Maya collapse encompasses some of the above explanations, but focuses specifically on the development of and the declining marginal returns from the increasing social complexity of the competing Maya city-states.
 Psychologist Julian Jaynes suggested that the collapse was due to a failure in the social control systems of religion and political authority, due to increasing socioeconomic complexity that overwhelmed the power of traditional rituals and the king's authority to compel obedience.